-- 7.1 It is essential we ensure we have clear safeguarding processes in place that all staff are aware of and referrals can be made in a timely, efficient manner across both Councils. - 7.2 The proposed joint Safeguarding Policy and procedure has been reviewed by the Corporate Management Leadership Team (CMLT) and received their approval.
+- 7.1 It is essential we ensure we have clear Safeguarding processes in place that all staff are aware of and referrals can be made in a timely, efficient manner across both Councils. - 7.2 The proposed joint Safeguarding policy and procedure has been reviewed by the Corporate Management Leadership Team (CMLT) and received their approval.

-8 RECOMMENDATION
+8 RECOMMENDATIONS

-8.1 That the Wellbeing Panel note and endorse the joint Safeguarding Policy across two Councils and the proposed timescales for implementation from January 2020.
+8.1 The Joint Wellbeing Panel to note and endorse the joint Safeguarding Policy across two Councils and the proposed timescales for implementation from January 2020.